Intentional Action: How to Move From Idea to Action

 10. Mindset Reset

-Each of the 9 previous steps will support a positive mindset, but being intentional with your mental wellbeing will make all the difference.
+Each of the nine previous steps supports a calmer, more supportive mindset, but being intentional with your mental well-being is just as important.

-Fear can be paralysing, so if you're worried about what you have to do, or you doubt you'll be able to achieve your goals, you're going to feel a strong resistance to taking intentional action.
+Fear, self-doubt, and pressure can create resistance and avoidance to intentional action.
+If you're worried about what you have to do, or you doubt you'll be able to achieve your goals, you're going to feel less motivated to get going.

-Remind yourself that you can do what you put your mind to, but that it's okay to do things at your own pace.
+Remind yourself that you can do what you put your mind to, and to avoid seeking perfection.
+Know that it's okay to do things at your own pace.

-Practice self care – take long walks, switch off completely from work and think about nourishing your body, mind and soul.
+Practice self care – make space for real breaks, go for walks, switch off completely from work whenever you can, and think about nourishing your body, mind and soul.

 Take a look at this post where I explore the fear of failure in more depth: